nebfield/snpQT/docs/user-guide/results.md

 This tutorial will guide you through the `snpQT` Quality Control pipeline, explaining the steps and showing the results  of our software using two different datasets.
 We assume that you followed the [Quickstart Installation](https://snpqt.readthedocs.io/en/latest/quickstart/installation/) or the [Advanced Installation](https://snpqt.readthedocs.io/en/latest/user-guide/installation/) and you have set up `snpQT` successfully.
-Below we provide examples using the latest release of snpQT and `standard,singularity` as the chosen profiles,suitable for users who wish to run their experiments in a normal computer, and want to include imputation in their list of analyses.
+Below we provide examples using the latest release of snpQT and `standard,singularity` as the chosen profiles, suitable for users who wish to run their experiments in a normal computer, and want to include imputation in their list of analyses.
 HPC users expect to use the same commands with the difference that they should use `-profile cluster,singularity` or `-profile cluster,modules` instead.
-Lastly, for the tutorial purposes we use the arguments directly on the command-line, if you prefer you can edit your YAML parameter file and use `-params-file parameter.yaml` instead.
+Lastly, for the tutorial purposes we use the arguments directly on the command-line, if you prefer you can edit your YAML parameter file and use only `-params-file parameter.yaml` instead.

 ## The datasets

 One of the two datasets is an artificial toy dataset which is available with `snpQT` and is located within the `snpQT/data/` folder, which contains a `.vcf.gz` and three binary plink files (.bed, .bim and .fam).
 This dataset contains randomized 6,517 genotypes of chromosome 1, deriving from 100 female samples having balanced binary phenotypes (i.e. 51 cases vs 49 controls).
 We updated the chromosome positions, alleles and SNP ids according to human 1,000 genomes data.
 This dataset was made using the following commands:

 ```
     # Make a randomized dataset using plink2
     plink2 --dummy 100 6517 acgt --make-bed --out toy

     # Updating the snp ids using the first 6,517 SNPs from 1,000 human genome data
     cut -f2  toy.bim > snp_dummy.txt
     cut -f2  chrom1.txt > snp_1000.txt
     paste snp_dummy.txt snp_1000.txt > update_snpids.txt
     plink2 --bfile toy --update-name update_snpids.txt --make-bed --out toy_1

     # Update bp positions
     cut -f 2,4 chrom1.txt > update_map.txt
     plink2 --bfile toy_1 --update-map update_map.txt --make-bed --out toy_2

     # Update alleles
     cut -f 2,5,6 toy_2.bim > old_alleles
     cut -f 5,6 chrom1.txt > new_alleles
     paste old_alleles new_alleles > update_alleles.txt
     plink2 --bfile toy_2 --update-alleles update_alleles.txt --make-bed --out toy_3
 ```